GeniusTang/Afann/README.md

 # AlignmentFree
-Afann (Alignment-Free methods Adjusted by Neural Network) is an alignment-free software that supports fast calculation of $d_2^*$,d2shepp,CVtree,Ma,Eu,d2.
+Afann (Alignment-Free methods Adjusted by Neural Network) is an alignment-free software that supports fast calculation of different dissimilarity measures including d2star, d2shepp, CVtree, Mahattan, Euclidean and d2.
+It also adjusts the bias of d2star and d2shepp calculated from NGS samples.

 ## Prerequisites:
 ### Program: